comed-ian/CTF-Writeups/RITSEC-2021/README.md

 },
 ~~~

-The program was re-run using `gib flag` as the input, and the drum icon in the upper right (which is a "Sprite", one of Scratch's animated characters / objects" prints out `RS...{...Hmm is this is a distraction?!...Dancing...`.
+The program was re-run using `gib flag` as the input, and the drum icon in the upper right (which is a "Sprite", one of Scratch's animated characters / objects) prints out `RS...{...Hmm is this is a distraction?!...Dancing...`.
 Clearly this is on the right path, however some additional investigation must be performed.
 Doing some brief recon, the Scratch platform appears to generate code using color-coded blocks and internal variables.
 For example, it appears that an `__init__` function is declared which runs `fleshwound.json.py` from the uploaded JSON, which presumably runs the command prompt, but there is no instance where `__init__` is called.
 After much poking around, a different Backdrop 1 "Stage" was discovered.
-This is essentially another workspace for organizing the Scratch program and defines the behavior for when the green flag is clicked!
+This is essentially another workspace for organizing the Scratch program and defines the behavior for clicking the green flag!

 ![backdrop_1](https://raw.githubusercontent.com/comed-ian/CTF-Writeups/main/RITSEC-2021/_images/backdrop_1.png)

-Here it shows that the initial `RS{` are output using the Sprite's `think` command, however the `distract_me` function is called which prints the remaining text.
+This Stage shows that the initial `RS{` are output using the Sprite's `think` command, however the `distract_me` function is called which prints the remaining text.
 Clearly this call should be modified to something that prints out the remainder of the flag.
-Again, much poking around ensued, until discovery of yet another Backdrop represented by the drum Sprite.
-This backdrop contains commands a `finish` function which end with a `}`, which logically represents the rest of the flag.
-Navigating back to Backdrop 1 and changing the `broadcast` block from `distract_me and wait` to `finish and wait`, the flag `RS{eeee_whats_th@t_scratch?}` is printed out sequentially!
+Again, much poking around ensued, until discovery of yet another Stage represented by the drum Sprite.
+This contains commands a `finish` function which end with a `}`, which logically represents the rest of the flag.
+Navigating back to Backdrop 1 and changing the `broadcast` block from `distract_me and wait` to `finish and wait`, the flag `RS{eeee_whats_th@t_scratch?}` is printed out sequentially in the drum's thought bubbles!

 ![scratch_2](https://raw.githubusercontent.com/comed-ian/CTF-Writeups/main/RITSEC-2021/_images/scratch_2.png)